A super easy and delicious copycat frappuccino recipe you can make at home, with just 5 minutes and a blender!

 Java Chip Frappuccino: Blend in a handful of chocolate chips or Sugar Free Chocolate Chips along with the other ingredients in the base recipe.

 Pumpkin Frappuccino: Blend 1/2 cup pumpkin puree and 1/4 tsp cinnamon or pumpkin pie spice into the base.
-Don’t forget the whipped cream!
+Don’t forget the Coconut Whipped Cream!

 Can you think of any other flavors I should try?